Skip to main content

 • Current protobuf version with simplified field rules and default field presence

-• recommended for all new projects
+• recommended for new projects until Protobuf Editions are widely stable

 package